 - Jason Loscuito (1996), college chaplain, Converse College, Spartanburg, South Carolina

-- Tyler Mayfield (2002), A. B. Rhodes Associate Professor of Old Testament, Louisville Seminary, Kentucky
+- Tyler Mayfield (2002), A. B. Rhodes Professor of Old Testament, Louisville Seminary, Kentucky

 - R. Albert Mohler, Jr. (1980), president, Southern Baptist Theological Seminary, Louisville, Kentucky

 - Rob Pacienza (2003), lead pastor, Coral Ridge Presbyterian Church, Fort Lauderdale, Florida